vegetableman/blog/content/posts/interfaces/index.md

 The comprehensive tools mentioned above could also be described as <strong>*journey tools*</strong> allowing the user to embark on a journey from a lowly begineer to an expert.
 Granted, you may face hurdles and seek documentation, tutorials, courses or guidance from your coworkers but it's all part of the journey as you play, make mistakes, undo those mistakes, learn and play all over again. rinse and repeat. circle of life. ♻️

-### "Not meant for play.":
+### "I think I should check the manual first...":

-I don't think *play* is part of the lexicon for these applications.
-The applications on this category typically include dashboard/admin applications that integrate a multitude of features, each application on their own right, in to one.
-Their interfaces are oriented towards business verticals or information management &mdash; aka *something critical*.
+The applications on this category typically include dashboard/admin applications that integrate a multitude of features, each application on their own right, into one.
+Their interfaces are oriented towards business verticals or information management of some sort &mdash; aka *something critical*.

 Relatable examples include Shopify, Income Tax portal [[2]](#2), etc. Besides those, any application targeting a business vertical (banking, healthcare, etc.), primarily used by employees of those businesses, will also end up in this category.

 Firstly, what sets them apart from the above two categories is that they have documentation, tutorials, courses not only for guiding users but also as a prerequisite.
-In the absence of such prerequisite, a certain know-how is always expected from the end user.
+In the absence of such prerequisite, a certain know-how is expected from the end user.

 <figure style="aspect-ratio:3.78">
   <picture>